Tails for Anarchists

 Some sites block users who visit through the Tor network, or otherwise make it inconvenient to visit the site.
 Some sites may force you to complete CAPTCHAs or provide additional personal information (ID, phone number…) before continuing, or they may block Tor altogether.

 The site may only block certain Tor relays.
 In this case, you can change the Tor exit node being used for this site: click the ≣ → "New Tor circuit for this site" button.
-The Tor circuit (path) will only change for the one tab.
+The Tor circuit (path) will change for the current tab, including other open tabs or windows from the same website.
 You may need to do this several times in a row if you're unlucky enough to encounter multiple banned relays.

 Since all Tor relays are public, it is also possible that the site is blocking the entire Tor network.
 In this case, you can try using a proxy to access the site, such as https://hide.me/en/proxy (but only if you don't have to enter personal information like login credentials).
 You can also check if the page you want to access has been saved to the Wayback Machine: web.archive.org.